Kulm (ski flying venue): 1971: Competition blown away

 On 19–21 March 1971, three-day competition, "K.O.P.
 International Ski Flying Week", which would also be counting for "Europa Cup", was due to strong wind all three days, first and only time in history completely cancelled.
 Only four trial jumpers managed to perform the last day.
 Saturday and Sunday results were planned to count into official results, and if one of them was cancelled, Friday results would be counting as a reserve.

 1986: Horrible crashes and WR tied

 On 8–9 March 1986, Kulm hosted "9th FIS Ski Flying World Championships" at enlarged and rebuilt with new K185 point, renovation plan inspired by Planica.
 More than 50,000 people in total visited in all three days.
 It started great already on official training (Friday), with new hill record at 188 meters (617 ft) set by Austrian Franz Neuländtner.
-On the last day (Sunday), Masahiro Akimoto, Ulf Findeisen, Øyvind Berg and Grega Peljhan, all four crashed very hard, from high in the air direct to the ground.
+On the last day (Sunday), Masahiro Akimoto, Ulf Findeisen and Rolf Åge Berg crashed very hard, from high in the air direct to the ground.
 Four best jumps in total (2 of 3 best jumps each day) counted into final results.
 For the great final Andreas Felder who became world champion, set the world record at 191 m (627 feet) and equaled it with Matti Nykänen (1985).